kojima-hi/PC_Setting/mac/automator/README.md

 ### Set shortcutkey
 1. Open `System Preferences - Keyboard - Shortcuts - Services`
-1. In `Text` list, you can find your script as service in name of xxx, set shortcut.
+1. In `General(or Text?)` list, you can find your script as service in name of xxx, set shortcut.
 1. Select `All controls` in the bottom section of the window.